Updating the U.S.-Japan Alliance

 That is not the case with the U.S.-Japan alliance.
 The current “noise” in the U.S. Japan debate is reflective of the inability of the two partners to move forward on the agenda that they previously agreed to, an agenda that would indeed provide a firmer basis for the alliance.

 Marble: What statements can we confidently make regarding where the U.S.-Japan alliance is headed beyond the short term?

 Lawless: Over the mid to long term, the alliance is probably doomed to increased irrelevance if we cannot “get it right,” if we cannot resolve the mismatch in expectations in the next few years.
 In fact, the alliance should probably be substantially adjusted in the mid-term if the current disconnects are not resolved.
 This is the substance of the report we did for NBR—a sober analysis of what the alliance is and is not, its inability as it currently stands to remain functional and therefore credible, coupled with a call for a structured process of full bilateral engagement to assess the relationship and make changes accordingly.
 We need to do this soon.
 The report does not pretend to provide a roadmap for change, only an opening explanation that the United States and Japan need to reach new destinations, either shared or separate, and that both countries need to start on this important journey with honesty, objectivity, and dispatch.
 If such a reassessment is not done, the alliance’s value as a tool of national security for both nations will be increasingly marginalized.

-Managing Unmet Expectations in the U.S.-Japan Alliance by Michael Finnegan (NBR Special Report, November 2009) Read a free preview of the report.
+Managing Unmet Expectations in the U.S.-Japan Alliance by Michael Finnegan (NBR Special Report, November 2009).